 This shelter to shelter contact can allow for some sealer to be deposited on exposed areas of adjacent shelters.
 This results in a cosmetic issue and in no way compromises the integrity of the sealed seams.
 If you wish to avoid this potential contact on your shelter, it is recommended that you seal your own tent.

 If you purchase a shelter from us and are dissatisfied with the appearance of the seam sealing, you are free to return the unused shelter back to us.
 You have the option of a full refund or new non-seam sealed shelter.
 If you select the non-seam sealed option, you will be refunded the difference between the original price of the seam sealing and the shipment of the new tent.

 The Haven Tarp is a shaped tarp that is designed to provide the maximum amount of protection for a minimum weight.
-It's dual pole design with 48" (122 cm) wide canopy provides a tremendous amount of headroom.
+Its dual pole design with 48" (122 cm) wide canopy provides a tremendous amount of headroom.
 The wide canopy creates nearly vertical sidewalls.
-This in turn translates to more usable space with the tarp and less chance of bruising up against the side walls.
+This, in turn, translates to more usable space within the tarp and less of a chance of brushing up against the side walls.

 The Haven Tarp is designed to be mated with the Haven NetTent.
 Together they form a luxurious sized double wall shelter at a mere 32 ounces (.9 k).

 Most tarp / NetTent combos on the market today require the NetTent to be set up first, followed by the tarp.
 Typically the poles are placed inside of the NetTent, making them easy to bump into during the middle of the night.
 This kind of setup makes it impossible to keep your NetTent dry when setting up or taking down your shelter in the rain.

 The Haven Tarp / NetTent combo is designed so that the NetTent hangs from the tarp.
 This configuration allows the tarp to be set up first or taken down last under rainy conditions.
 Your NetTent will remain dry and safely secure in your pack.